Last updated: 27 May 2021

-You have a disability
+You have a disability or are chronically sick

-You have a chronic illness
+You have a long-term medical condition

-You have a hearing or visual impairment
+You have additional communication needs, typically due to a hearing or visual impairment

 Each energy supplier and/or network operator is responsible for maintaining its own Priority Services Register, subject to the definitions of vulnerability.
 No proof of your disability, impairment, or age is required, allowing more people to access PSR benefits.

 If you think you might benefit from joining the PSR, what can you expect?
 The list of services is quite long and varies by energy supplier.
 After contacting your supplier about registration, it will be able to assess where and how you might need extra help.

 Certain services are shared across most energy suppliers – these include: